fbpx

 If you are not able to increase your amount of sun exposure, consider taking a vitamin D supplement.
 Supplements come in many forms, including powders, tablets, capsules, and liquids.
 Your doctor can advise you on the appropriate dose for your needs.

 Just one serve of AdVital contains 80% of your daily recommended intake of vitamin D, as well as 27 other vitamins and minerals necessary for your health.
 AdVital is nutritionally complete and therefore ideal for many of the at-risk groups mentioned above as they may also experience poor overall nutritional intake (e.g. frail, elderly, ill and/or institutionalised people).
 It can be added to your favourite food and drinks without altering taste or aroma.
-See the single serve AdVital Recipe Guide for some quick and easy recipe ideas.
+See the single-serve AdVital Recipe‘s for some quick and easy recipe ideas.

 References